America Has Fallen and Can’t Get Up

 I agree the mainstream media has blown it, many times in my lifetime.
 So why are we trusting them now?

-Truthdig, the lefty blog out of California that was named as one of the duped publications by this shadowy, anonymous group PropOrNot, awarded its to a few of the other journalists who came to its defense by attacking the Post story, including Greenwald, Taibbi and Joshua Frank, co-editor of CounterPunch, who published his take in a story under the headline: CounterPunch as Russian Propagandists: the Washington Post’s Shallow Smear.
+Truthdig, the lefty blog out of California that was named as one of the duped publications by this shadowy, anonymous group PropOrNot, countered the story, along with a few of the other journalists who came to its defense by attacking the Post story, including Greenwald, Taibbi and Joshua Frank, co-editor of CounterPunch.
+He published his take in a story under the headline: CounterPunch as Russian Propagandists: the Washington Post’s Shallow Smear.

 “The whole thing adds up to one big ruse, orchestrated by PropOrNot and promoted, quite carelessly, by the Post,” Frank says.